326037785/JocelinCustomUniMRSeg/Paper/MindMap.md

 ###  So What?
 (The Outcome)
 The model gains a **robust understanding of anatomical structure and inter-modality relationships**.
 Like a reader inferring missing pages from context, it can now generate meaningful representations for any missing modality.

-**➡️ Next:** With the ability to guess what's missing, the model now learns to focus on the *most important content*.
+**Next:** With the ability to guess what's missing, the model now learns to focus on the *most important content*.

 ---